QualiSystemsLab/Jira-Integration/README.md

 - A new sandbox will be started by the Jira plugin
 - The problematic resource is added to the sandbox
 - This sandbox can be used to launch a connection to the resource and troubleshoot it
-- When the Jira issue is closed (e.g. transition to Done), the Quali web hook can move the resource from Support to its original domain(s), returning it to circulation
+- When the Jira issue is closed (e.g. transition to Done), the Quali web hook moves the resource from Support to its original domain(s), returning it to circulation

+Installation consists of two parts:
+- Plugin for starting sandboxes from Jira
+- Web hook to restore the CloudShell resource on issue transitions

 Details: